lhao03/lhao03.github.io/content/blog/papers/_index.md

 - Folk Pedagogy and the Geek Gene: Geekiness Quotient
 - Developing Behavioral Concepts of Higher-Order Functions
-- Every Walk’s a Hit: Making Page Walks Single-Access Cache Hits" )}}
+- Every Walk’s a Hit: Making Page Walks Single-Access Cache Hits"
+- Fairness and Abstraction in Sociotechnical Systems
+- Street-Level Algorithms: A Theory at the Gaps Between Policy and Decisions )}}